 Can you guess which one he is?

-He is second row from the bottom, fourth from the left.
+He is the second row from the bottom, fourth from the left nin the grey sweater.

 What a cutie!

-Isn’t it amazing how so much has changed since these portraits were taken.
-How would these children react to the world around them if they could step off some sort of time machine and suddenly appear here and now.
-Remember, these children played with natural materials they found, using their imaginations to create dolls, swords, villages.
+Isn’t it amazing how so much has changed since these portraits were taken?
+How would these children react to the world around them if they could step off some sort of time machine and suddenly appear here and now?
+Remember, these children played with natural materials they found, using their imaginations to create dolls, swords, and villages.
 Most of them also bore great responsibilities and had loads of chores or work to do.